r-hedayati/CPSC-TA-Support/README.md

 Also, the script generates a summary of the late submissions.

-If a grade book is provided, the script will generate a new grade book with "Personal Days Used" column appended, which will show the total number of days used by each student for late submissions.
+If a grade book is provided and the `grade_book_analysis` flag in input is `True`, the script will generate a new grade book with "Personal Days Used" column appended, which will show the total number of days used by each student for late submissions.

 # Notes